opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_looking_up_the_catalog/catalog.rst

 Navigating the catalog
 ======================

-The dataset catalog of an OpenDataSoft portal is accessible from the front office for all users allowed on the portal (e.g. for open portals it could be anyone wheareas for private portals it should be only authenticated users).
+The dataset catalog of an OpenDataSoft portal is accessible from the front office for all users allowed on the portal (i.e. for open portals it could be anyone wheareas for private portals it should be only authenticated users).

 The catalog, depending on the portal, can be the default landing page of that portal.
 However, if that portal has another page as default landing page (e.g. a homepage), a link to the catalog should be in the navigation bar at the very top of the front office.
 Since this navigation bar is fully customizable, the label of the link to access the catalog can be different from one portal to another (very often, "Data", "Catalog", "Explore" or "Datasets" used as labels).